lettytg/proxecto/doc/templates/4_planificacion.md

 ##### Tarefa 2: Análise do marco de traballo.

 - Avaliaremos as necesidades do cliente.
-Unha vez recopilada a información procedemos á planificación do proxecto.
+Unha vez recopilada a información procederemos á planificación do proxecto.

-#### Fase 2: Configuración do núcleo do proxecto.
+#### FASE 2: CONFIGURACIÓN DO NÚCLEO DO PROXECTO.

 ##### Tarefa 1: (se se da o caso): Montaxe do invernadoiro.